Equipping

 About CGN

-We are a family of churches working together to proclaim the Gospel, make diciples, and plant churches.
+We are a family of churches working together to proclaim the Gospel, make disciples, and plant churches.

 Visit our website for more information about care, coaching, and resources.